DevOluwapelumi/REACT-ROUTING/README.md

 Link: The Link component provides a declarative way to navigate between different routes.
 Instead of traditional anchor (<a>) tags, you use Link to prevent full page reloads, ensuring a seamless and faster user experience.
 <Link to="/home">Home</Link>
 <Link to="/about">About</Link>

+Switch: The Switch component is used to render only the first Route that matches the current URL.
+This helps prevent multiple components from rendering simultaneously when multiple routes match.